CiNURGi Project Meeting in Gdańsk Showcases Results and Sets Steps for 2026

 The CiNURGi project meeting was hosted by the Institute of Fluid Flow Machinery of the Polish Academy of Sciences (IMP PAN), located in Gdańsk.
 IMP PAN is a leader of a work package in CiNURGi focusing on piloting solutions.
 Their expertise in fluid mechanics and engineering supports many project activities.

-The programme included a study visit to the Olsztyn municipal wastewater treatment plant, where participants explored practical nutrient recovery processes.
-During the visit to Olsztyn, participants also got to engaged with Zakład Gospodarki Odpadami Komunalnymi (ZGOK) Sp. z o.o., the municipal waste management operator overseeing the wastewater treatment plant.
+The programme included a study visit to the Olsztyn municipal waste management plant, where participants explored practical nutrient recovery processes.
+During the visit to Olsztyn, participants also got to engaged with Zakład Gospodarki Odpadami Komunalnymi (ZGOK) Sp. z o.o., the municipal waste management operator overseeing the plant.
 ZGOK is a CiNURGi project partner and a public-sector company owned by 37 municipalities in the Warmian-Masurian region.
 The facility plays a vital role in the region’s waste processing.

 Having reached the half-way point of the project last spring, the CiNURGi project meeting featured several new project results.
 Part of these project results have already been shared on the project homepage, while some reports will be published shortly.
 At the heart of the discussions were fresh insights from the work done on assessing the nutrient recycling potential in the Baltic Sea Region, the draft report on industry standards, and the analysis of the market evaluation and development in nutrient recycling.